 Occupational status considers individuals who are employed in the civilian labor force and are 16 or older.
-Of these individuals in the Town of Cedarburg, 47.0% are employed in management and professional fields (Table 8).
-Approximately 28.8% are employed in sales and office professions, and 9.6% work in production, transportation, and material moving occupations.
-This is comparable to Ozaukee County and surrounding cities and villages.
-When compared to the Town of Cedarburg, surrounding towns have fewer employed in management and professional fields (36.9%) and more in the production, transportation, and material moving operations (17.9%).
+Of these individuals in the Town of Cedarburg in 2020, 47.5% are employed in management, business, science, and arts fields (Table 8).
+Approximately 23.7% are employed in sales and office professions, and 12.8% work in production, transportation, and material moving occupations.
+This is fairly comparable to Ozaukee County and surrounding cities and villages.
+When compared to the Town of Cedarburg, surrounding towns have fewer employed in management and professional fields (37.5%) and more in the production, transportation, and material moving operations (16.3%) and the service occupations (15.5).